 7. Using an appropriate press, remove the rubber seal and mechanical seal as an assembly.

 1. Apply grease to the inside and outside of the seal; then press in the rubber seal.

-It is critical while pressing the seal into position to press on the outer diameter of the seal to avoid damaging the mechanical seal.
+Only apply pressure to the center race of the seal while installing to avoid damaging the seal.